Dragon Boat Races

 In a long and narrow shape, traditional dragon boat is a kind of watercraft made of teak wood, with paddles on both sides.
 About 20-30 yards long and 1-2 yards wide, both the fore and aft of the boat are decorated with dragon’s turnup head and tails.
 The body of the boat is carved or painted with traditional auspicious patterns like the waves, clouds or beasts in bright colors such as red, blue, green, black and gold.
 Apart from decorative items, there are also pennants and drums, which are used for guiding the paddlers’ move.
 In different regions, the boat’s designs and sizes are varied slightly.
 Now dragon boat race has become a worldwide water competition, and big changes take place in the boats’ shape, materials as well as decoration regalia.

-With a history over 2,000 years, dragon boat races had gone through three stages, including ceremonial, commemorative and competitive functions.
+Dragon boat racing history is over 2,000 years long, having gone through three stages, including ceremonial, commemorative and competitive functions.

 About in 278 BC, great patriotic statesman of Chu Kingdom, Qu Yuan witnessed his homeland was shattered, and he committed suicide by drowning himself with stones in a river.
 People raced out boats to retrieve his body, and then the performance became a defined custom of Dragon Boat Festival.

-Around in 1970s, the race turned to be a competitive water sport, which is enjoyed worldwide and brought to international sport events.
+Around in 1970s, the dragon boat race turned to be a competitive dragon boat sport, which is enjoyed worldwide and brought to international sport events.

 |Strike the Gong to Guide the Paddlers|